greendog99/greendog-rails-template/README.md

 ## To Do

 * Add capistrano
-* Add base styles for tables and forms
+* Add form shared error message partial
 * Optionally (based on user interrogation) set up features like devise, paperclip, etc

 ## See Also